Better Call Saul season 5: release date, cast, trailer, plot and more

 Better Call Saul season 5 trailer: have there been any teasers?

+A full season 5 trailer arrived on January 30 — and it features some familiar faces from Breaking Bad.

+Yes, you did see it: the trailer’s biggest surprise is the confirmation that Hank Schrader — played by Dean Norris — will return in the new season of Better Call Saul.

-Oh yes.
-“Speedy Justice For You” is promised on the freshly printed business cards of one Saul Goodman, Attorney At Law, in the below teaser trailer which carries the title “LWYRUP”.
+Before that official trailer, we had the promise of “Speedy Justice For You” on the freshly printed business cards of one Saul Goodman, Attorney At Law, in the below teaser trailer which carries the title “LWYRUP”.

 LWYRUP 2.23 pic.twitter.com/vA2ZtytAQh